percona/everest-doc/docs/administer/api_rbac.md

 The use of the `allowedNamespaces` field for globally scoped resources presented challenges when integrating with the core RBAC model.
 In order to resolve this inconsistency and align with the RBAC framework, backup storage and monitoring instances are now namespaced resources.
 This change ensures that all resources adhere to the same RBAC model, resulting in a more consistent and manageable access control structure across the entire system.

-##  Changes in the Percona Everest APIs?
+##  Changes in the Percona Everest APIs

 The APIs have been updated with the following modifications: